 Building resident assistants (RAs) conduct fire safety training at floor meetings.
 RAs are required to take part in a two-hour "Train the Trainer" program conducted by the New York State Office of Fire Prevention and Control, University Police, and EHS during an annual August training of complex directors and assistant complex director staff.
-This program explains common causes of fires in dormitories and how to prevent them, and describes high-risk items that pose a fire hazard.
-RAs are also trained in fire extinguisher use and participate in a simulated fire evacuation, using fog machines in a dormitory building, conducted with the help of the Buffalo Fire Department.
+This program explains common causes of fires in residence halls and how to prevent them, and describes high-risk items that pose a fire hazard.
+RAs are also trained in fire extinguisher use.

-In 2022, fire safety training was conducted by the New York State Office of Fire Prevention and Control for the following groups:
+In 2023, fire safety training was conducted by the New York State Office of Fire Prevention and Control for the following groups:

-- Resident assistants and assistant complex directors for all dormitories - three hours of fire safety training - All resident students two hours of fire safety training
+- Resident assistants and assistant complex directors for all residence halls - three hours of fire safety training - · All resident students two hours of fire safety training